NathanC/Stack-Overflow-Intentation-Extension/README.md

     * `npm run build-v3` // bundles in the dist-v3 directory, for packing for Chrome (and hypothetically Edge), uses the v3 manifest
 5) Install in Firefox or Chrome (or Edge?) using the v2 (Firefox) or v3 (Chrome/Edge) dist directories and the developer extension loading system

-> **_NOTE ON BUILDING:_** There is a strange bug in parcel that got introduced somehow in the last commit, where building with `parcel build` results in an extension that fails to load modules at runtime.
+> **_NOTE ON BUILDING:_** There was a strange bug in parcel that got introduced somehow a few commits ago where building with `parcel build` resulted in an extension that fails to load modules at runtime.
 I have filed a bug for it [here](https://github.com/parcel-bundler/parcel/issues/8567).
-As a workaround, I use `parcel watch --no-hmr`, as that seems to build a correct bundle.
-Both of the `npm run build-v*` commands proxy to that now.
-It works fine, but unfortunately you need to manually use a keyboard inturrupt after building to get back to the console.
-Just wait until the `Built in ***ms` message is seen in the output, and the `dist-v*` folder has been created.
-Then you can press `ctrl + c` to escape from the underlying watch command, and package the dist as specified in step #5 above.
-Pardon the inconvience, hopefully I'll find a fix soon.
+It looks like it builds well under Linux now, but I haven't rechecked on Windows.
+If you see this issue when building, please let me know!

 To develop, run `npm run watch-v2`, and then in another terminal run `npx web-ext run --source-dir ./dev-dist-v2`.
 You can optionally add the `--firefox-profile` flag and pass in your profile directory, so that the browser instance that's opened copies your profile and you have all your other extensions and cookies.
 However, it takes a bit to copy over the profile.